CVS and Walgreens limit access to COVID vaccines as required by some state guidelines

 CVS and Walgreens are now requiring a prescription or are not offering COVID-19 vaccines in some states as the companies attempt to follow state guidelines that require approvals from the Centers for Disease Control and Prevention.

-The Food and Drug Administration this week approved vaccines from Pfizer, Moderna and Novavax for all seniors on Wednesday, but only for younger adults and children with health conditions.
+The Food and Drug Administration has approved vaccines from Pfizer, Moderna and Novavax for all seniors, but only for younger adults and children with health conditions.

 In a statement, CVS said the pharmacy chain cannot vaccinate those even with a prescription in Massachusetts, Nevada and New Mexico due to state laws and regulations.